sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 ```
 up \
     [-db=all] \
+    [-skip-upgrade-validation=false] \
+    [-skip-oobmigration-validation=false]
-    [--skip-upgrade-validation=false] \
+    [-ignore-single-dirty-log=false] [-ignore-single-pending-log=false] \
-    [--skip-oobmigration-validation=false]
+    [-unprivileged-only=false] [-noop-privileged=false] [-privileged-hash=<hash>]
 ```

+**Optional arguments**:

-The `-db` flag signifies the target schema(s) to modify.
+- The `-db` flag signifies the target schema(s) to modify.
 Comma-separated values are accepted.
 Supply `all` (the default) to migrate all schemas.
 Note that if `-db=all`, the configuration flag `DISABLE_CODE_INSIGHTS` is not enabled, and the `codeinsights-db` is unavailable, the operation will fail.
 In this case, supply an explicit `-db` flag (e.g., `-db=frontend,codeintel`).

-If the flag `--skip-upgrade-validation` is supplied, then the current version of the schema will not be read to assert the [standard upgrade policy](../updates/index.md#standard-upgrades) is being followed.
-If the flag `--skip-oobmigration-validation` is supplied, then the progress of out-fo-band migrations will not be read to assert completion of newly deprecated migrations.
+- If the flag `-skip-upgrade-validation` is supplied, then the current version of the schema will not be read to assert the [standard upgrade policy](../updates/index.md#standard-upgrades) is being followed.
+- If the flag `-skip-oobmigration-validation` is supplied, then the progress of out-fo-band migrations will not be read to assert completion of newly deprecated migrations.

-The flags `--ignore-single-dirty-log` and `--ignore-single-pending-log` can be supplied to re-attempt to apply the **next** migration that was marked as errored or as incomplete (respectively).
+- The flags `-ignore-single-dirty-log` and `-ignore-single-pending-log` can be supplied to re-attempt to apply the **next** migration that was marked as errored or as incomplete (respectively).
 For usage, see the guide on [How to troubleshoot a dirty database](dirty_database.md#0-attempt-re-application).

-The flags `--unprivileged-only` and `--noop-privileged` are also defined on this command to control the behavior of the `migrator` in the presence of [privileged migrations](./privileged_migrations.md).
+- The flags `-unprivileged-only` and `-noop-privileged` are also defined on this command to control the behavior of the `migrator` in the presence of [privileged migrations](./privileged_migrations.md).

 ### upto